tobiscode/disstans/README.md

 ## Documentation

+A peer-reviewed study is currently in the works (see _Using and citing this work_ below) that explains the concept, inner workings, goals, and successes of DISSTANS in detail.
+Until a manuscript can be published, please see the poster presented at AGU's Fall Meeting 2021 for an introduction to DISSTANS:
+[Decomposition and Inference of Sources through Spatiotemporal Analysis of Network
+Signals: The DISSTANS Python Package](https://doi.org/10.1002/essoar.10509232.1).

-DISSTANS contains full code annotation, an API documentation, as well as tutorials and real-data examples that show the usage of the package.
+Furthermore, DISSTANS contains full code annotation, an API documentation, as well as tutorials and real-data examples that show the usage of the package.

 The documentation can be found in the `docs/` folder.
-It is hosted on Github publicly at [tobiscode.github.io/disstans](https://tobiscode.github.io/disstans), but you can also read it locally, e.g., by running `python -m http.server 8080 --bind 127.0.0.1` from with the documentation folder and then opening a browser.
+It is hosted on GitHub publicly at [tobiscode.github.io/disstans](https://tobiscode.github.io/disstans), but you can also read it locally, e.g., by running `python -m http.server 8080 --bind 127.0.0.1` from with the documentation folder and then opening a browser.